This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 Hash Shuffle #

-The default blocking shuffle implementation,
+The default blocking shuffle implementation for 1.14 and lower,

 Hash Shuffle, has each upstream task persist its results in a separate file for each downstream task on the local disk of the TaskManager.
 When the downstream tasks run, they will request partitions from the upstream TaskManager’s, which read the files and transmit data via the network.